The Story of Kids Company and the Centre for Policy Studies

 Interestingly, Matthew Hancock, the Minister for the Cabinet Office at the time of Kids Company’s closure in 2015, was also invited by the CPS to give their Keith Joseph Memorial Lecture the following year, while Tim Loughton, at the DofE, who gave oral evidence to the House of Commons PACAC – calling the founder of the charity “the poster girl at the Big Society” and arguing “that groups like Kids Company” should not receive government funding – lists his special interest groups as including the CPS.
 It’s clearly a small world, and perhaps this cosy network helps explain why information flowed so freely behind the scenes at the Cabinet, BBC Newsnight, and the Spectator.

 It is also perhaps significant that Dominic Cummings, who was not responsible for the charity’s brief in government and who had never even visited the charity, was prolific in discrediting it publicly.
-For Cummings was also keen to discredit David Cameron’s position (as part of the Cameron/Gove rift which we’ve seen exploding again recently), and his wife is Deputy Editor at – no surprises – Fraser Nelson’s The Spectator.
+For Cummings was also keen to discredit David Cameron’s position (as part of the Cameron/Gove rift), and his wife was Deputy Editor at – no surprises – Fraser Nelson’s The Spectator.
 It is also notable that Cummings worked closely with Miles Goslett, the reporter who propagated the bulk of the false reporting on Kids Company in partnership with Harriet Sergeant.

 Was it all a coincidence that some of the most aggressive reporting of Kids Company at this time came from journalists and politicians so intimately involved with the Centre for Policy Studies?
 It’s certainly striking that the media narrative of Kids Company, the larger it grew, followed so faithfully the terms and recommendations set out in the CPS’s 2006 Charity report – with its disparaging of “large charities” and its need to find a way to “break” the link between charity and social responsibility.